TyBrassington/cmpt354-miniproject/README.md

 # Library Database Application

-This is a full-stack web application designed for managing a library database.
+This is a full-stack web application designed for managing a library database for the CMPT354 Database Systems I mini-project.
 The application allows library users to:

 - **Find an item in the library**
 - **Borrow an item from the library**